maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 Perfect, that sounds pretty useful as we can just put our code in there without creating a separate page for every preview.

-Let's start with something simple.
+Let's start with something simple:

 ```html
 <iframe srcdoc="<button>Hello world!</button>"></iframe>